 Green chemistry has received considerable attention as an area of chemistry that focuses on chemicals and chemical processes to reduce their impact on the environment.
 Within this field is microwave chemistry.
 Microwave chemistry offers the advantages of fast heating and shorter reaction time; thus, improving energy cost.
 However, the cost of a chemical microwave is often cost prohibitive for smaller universities to introduce this technique in laboratories.
 To circumvent this problem, our lab has focused on experiments (Friedal Crafts Acylation and Esterificaion) which can be performed in commercially available microwaves.
 For Friedal Crafts Acylation, ferrocene was acetylated using acetic anhydride and a phosphoric acid catalyst.
 Reaction times and catalyst amount were varied to determine their effect on reaction yields.
 For the esterification reaction, salicylic acid was converted to aspirin using acetic anhydride with phosphoric acid as the catalyst.
-With the esterification reaction, yields were studied as the catalyst amount and reaction times of the microwave reactions will provide students with a greater learning experience by allowing time for purification and provide and provide students with a greater learning experience by allowing time for purification and provide students with a class due to time limits.
+With the esterification reaction, yields were studied as the catalyst amount and reaction times were varied.
+For each reaction, the reaction times were less than five minutes and good yields were obtained.
+In addition, the shorter reaction times of the microwave reactions will provide students with a greater learning experience by allowing time for purification and available, since these are often limited in class due to time

-Student: Evan Noel Student Status: Undergraduate Group Members: Major: Chemistry Advisor: Dr. Irene Zegar Title: The Discovery of Anticancer Agents Targeting Lung Adenocarcinoma Transcript 1 RNA (MALAT1)
+Student: Evan Noel

+Group Members: Major: Chemistry Advisor: Dr. Irene Zegar

+Title: The Discovery of Anticancer Agents Targeting Lung

+Adenocarcinoma Transcript 1 RNA (MALATI)

 Long non-coding RNA molecules (IncRNA) are transcripts of more than 200 nucleotides in length.
 Up to date, there has been about 35,000 IncRNA identified, which is believed to be an underestimate as this class of RNAs makes up 98% of the non-coding transcriptome.
 Although very few IncRNAs have been characterized in detail, it is clear that they are important regulators of gene expression.
 It is believed that IncRNAs may carry out both gene inhibition and gene activation through a range of diverse mechanisms.
 Moreover, IncRNAs have been found to play important roles in the development and pathophysiology of a number of diseases including cancer.
 In fact, key oncogenes and tumor suppressors are now, known to be regulated by IncRNAs.
 In addition, IncRNAs are known to have secondary structures that play key roles in their functions.
 Therefore, IncRNAs now represent a major group of biomolecules for drug targeting research.
-In this work, we will examine ligand binding to MALAT1, a 9000- nucleotide, highly abundant, nuclear IncRNA found to regulate gene expression of metastasis-associated genes.
-MALAT1 has been shown to be thermally stable with a half-life of about 29 days.
-MALAT1 stability has been associated with it's role in cancer.
-It is believed that MALAT1 thermal stability is due to its 3'-end region that has a unique triple stranded structure that consists of a Hoogsteen triple stranded U.A.U as well as C+.G.C interactions.
-The work presented here focuses on using small molecules to destabilize the 3'-end of MALAT1 which would potentially lead to the discovery of therapeutic agents that can be used treat patients with metastasized cancer cells.
+In this work, we will examine ligand binding to MALATI, a 9000- nucleotide, highly abundant, nuclear IncRNA found to regulate gene expression of metastasis-associated genes.
+MALATI has been shown to be thermally stable with a half-life of about 29 days.
+MALATI stability has been associated with it's role in cancer.
+It is believed that MALATI thermal stability is due to its 3'-end region that has a unique triple stranded structure that consists of a Hoogsteen triple stranded U.A.U as well as C+.G.C interactions.
+The work presented here focuses on using small molecules to destabilize the 3'-end of MALATI which would potentially lead to the discovery of therapeutic agents that can be used treat patients with metastasized cancer cells.

-Student: September Numata Student Status: Undergraduate Major: Biology Advisor: Dr. Peter Chung Title: Gene Expression Studies in Macrophage-Mediated Cytotoxicity
+Student: September Numata Student Status: Undergraduate

+Advisor: Dr. Peter Chung

+Title: Gene Expression Studies in Macrophage-Mediated Cytotoxicity